 Vintage and modern.
 Mid-century and baroque.
 Industrial and futuristic.
 We’re living in the postmodern era and it extends to your home, too!

 Try taking an item or a theme from one era and placing it alongside another – you might want to go for a mid-century room but then break it up with some decidedly bright twenty-first-century artwork, or place baroque chairs around a rustic table.
 It’s all about the extremes here and making a statement is the point – so try it in rooms like the dining room or hallway where you can afford to be a bit more decorative and experimental.
-Plastic ‘ghost chairs’ are great for this too, contrasted against a distressed table that cuts against their sleek appearance.
+Plastic ‘ghost chairs’ dining chairs are great for this too, contrasted against a distressed table that cuts against their sleek appearance.

 We’d love to be able to give you a precise theory on how to clash and mismatch patterns like a pro, but… sadly, we’re not scientists and homes are not scientific.
 So much of it is about taking what you love and using your imagination, and when it comes to patterns the rules really are there to be broken.